Economy of Reading, Berkshire: Industry

 The financial company ING Direct had its headquarters in Reading, as does the directories company Yell Group and the natural gas major BG Group.
 The insurance company Prudential has an administration centre in the town, whilst PepsiCo and Holiday Inn have offices.
 Like most major cities, Reading has offices of the Big Four accounting firms Deloitte, PwC, Ernst & Young and KPMG.

 These companies are distributed around Reading, including in business parks just inside or outside the borough boundary.
 Prudential and Yell, together with most of the accountancy companies, have their offices in central Reading.
 Thames Valley Business Park is home to the Microsoft and Oracle campuses, as well as BG Group and ING Direct.
 Green Park Business Park is home to Huawei Technologies, Symantec, Logica and Cisco, whilst the nearby Reading International Business Park is home to Verizon Business.
-Winnersh Triangle Business Park is home to technology companies, whilst Arlington Business Park is home to KPMG, Nvidia and PepsiCo.
+Winnersh Triangle Business Park is home to technology companies, whilst Arlington Park is home to Synopsys, Honda R&D and pSemi.

 Examples of long-standing industrial companies originating in Reading include Kee Klamp.